zolboo1024/Calculator/README.md

 This is a repository for a hands-On activity that walks though a typical git workflow for a H/FOSS project.

 * Information for instructors can be found in the [Instructor.md](Instructor.md) file.
-* The activity itself for students can be found in the [Students.md](Students.md) file.
+* The activity itself for students can be found ...

 ---